agurvich/agurvich.github.io/posts/firefly.md

 ---
 layout: post
-title: "Firefly: an Interactive Dataviz Software for Millions of Datapoints"
+title: "Firefly: an interactive dataviz software for millions of datapoints"
 date: "2023-03-16 00:00:00-06:00"
 description: |
   Firefly is a cutting-edge 3D browser-based, interactive, data visualization software designed for tens of millions of datapoints.